Are you an elder abuse victim who has filed a nursing home abuse complaint with a California regulator, law enforcement

 - Send us your hot tips and inside information on California government officials who fail to protect elder abuse victims, especially in wealthy, politically connected nursing homes.

 - Send us your victim stories and primary source documents to be included on our website’s three victim stories sections, which are dedicated to California licensing and regulatory agencies, California law enforcement agencies, and California probate court judges.

 - Learn the disturbing secrets about California government officials who turn their backs on vulnerable elder abuse victims on our website’s three government misconduct sections, which are dedicated to California licensing and regulatory agencies, California law enforcement agencies, and California probate court judges.

 - Learn more about our approach to exposing and reforming California’s corrupted and broken nursing home inspection and complaint investigation process, law enforcement’s refusal to prosecute abusive nursing homes, and the probate court system’s misconduct in many elder abuse cases involving non-wealthy victims and affluent abusers.

-- Report corrupt public officials in California to U.S. government and law enforcement agencies, including the Federal Bureau of Investigation (FBI) and United States attorney’s office.
+- Report corrupt public officials in California to U.S. government and law enforcement agencies, including the Federal Bureau of Investigation (FBI) and Offices of the United States Attorneys.

 - Contact influential news reporters who have demonstrated a commitment to senior issues, elder and dependent adult abuse, disability rights, long-term care, and licensing and regulatory agencies.